-Perform a simple and meaningful job safety analysis at your workplace using a digital checklist.
+Stay compliant with federal regulations and reduce onsite injuries, illnesses, and death with a free job safety analysis template.
+Perform a simple and meaningful job safety analysis at your workplace using Lumiform’s digital checklist.

 Use this JSA template for observations of workers performing individual tasks, identification hazards and preventive measures and controls.Download template

 This job safety analysis form can be used as a guide or protocol for job security planning.Download template